Google Translate Button

 As an elder

-By being an elder of a local church.
-You are committing to:
+By being an elder of a local church, you are committing to:

 • Be an example of Christ that is worthy of imitation.